 Nutritionists play an important role in helping patients learn to eat healthy meals, get the proper balance of vitamins and nutrients, and manage health conditions that might be affected by the food they eat.
-Whether students choose to become a clinical nutritionist, community nutritionist, management dietitian or any other specialty within the profession, learning how to become a nutritionist is the first important step.
+Whether students choose to pursue a career as a clinical nutritionist, community nutritionist, management dietitian or any other specialty within the profession, understanding how to become a nutritionist can be an important step in the process.

-Becoming a nutritionist requires, at minimum, a bachelor's degree.
-In order to enter the bachelor's degree program, students must present the admissions office with an official high school transcript, completed application, and possibly an essay, references, and the like.
+Becoming a nutritionist requires earning, at minimum, a bachelor's degree.
+In order to enter a bachelor's degree program, students must present the admissions office with an official high school transcript, a completed admissions application, and possibly an essay, references, or similar, based on the school's requirements.
 Most schools require a minimum GPA and minimum test scores.
-Those who have earned their associate degree in a related field might be able to transfer those credits to a four-year institution in order to complete the bachelor's degree in nutrition or a related field.
+Those who have earned their associate degree in a related field might be able to transfer those credits to a four-year institution in order to complete a bachelor's degree program in nutrition or a related field.

-In order to become a nutritionist, students must complete the bachelor's degree program in nutrition or a related field, such as food service systems management, clinical nutrition or dietetics.
-Courses will focus on nutrition, chemistry, biology, and psychology, and may include classes similar to the following:
+In order to become a nutritionist, students should complete the bachelor's degree program in nutrition or a related field, such as food service systems management, clinical nutrition or dietetics.
+Courses typically focus on nutrition, chemistry, biology and psychology, and may include classes similar to the following:

 - Food and culture